Wentworth Memorial Church: Heritage listing

 The Wentworth Memorial Church is of State significance for its historic association with the William Wentworth, explorer and founding father of the Nation and his influential Wentworth family and their legacy.
 Wentworth's remains and that of other members of the family are interred in the State heritage listed Wentworth Mausoleum located on the adjacent related site.
 The land associated with the Mausoleum, the church and the church hall were conditionally bequested to the Anglican church in 1927.
-Conditions included that the Church retain the mausoleum as consecrated land and not disturb the Wentworth family remains lying there n and that an Anglican church be established on the site in memory of William Wentworth.
+Conditions included that the Church retain the mausoleum as consecrated land and not disturb the Wentworth family remains lying there in and that an Anglican church be established on the site in memory of William Wentworth.

 The church is of State significance as one of the most significant ecclesiastical examples of the Sydney School style of architecture which came to prominence in the 1960s.
 It is widely considered to be the best surviving work of the important mid to late Twentieth Century Australian Architect Donald Gazzard (b.1929) of the practice Clarke and Gazzard.

 Donald Gazzard who was one of the first employees of the eminent architect Harry Seidler from 1950 to 1954, commenced practice in New South Wales in 1960 and came to prominence for the design of a house at 12 Ellesmere Avenue, Hunters Hill, which was awarded the inaugural Wilkinson Prize for domestic Architecture in 1961.

 Whilst Gazzard's body of work is small in comparison to other prominent architects of the period, his works were generally documented and disseminated for a public audience.
 The Wentworth Memorial Church was widely published at the time of its completion and is included in the major architectural histories of Australia to this day as an important example of the Sydney School style of regional architecture.

 Gazzard was the editor of Architecture in Australia in the 1960s, and writer of the influential Australian Outrage.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Wentworth Memorial Church, designed by Donald Gazzard of Gazzard, Clarke and Partners in 1964 is of State significance as one of the most significant non domestic works of the "Sydney School", the regionally distinctive architecture that emerged in Sydney in the 1960s, and went onto to influence Australian architecture for the next two decades.